peterjcaulfield/raiden/README.md

 [![Build Status](https://api.travis-ci.org/peterjcaulfield/raiden.svg?branch=master)](http://travis-ci.org/peterjcaulfield/raiden)

-`raiden` is a CLI built on top of the node [request](https://github.com/request/request/blob/master/README.md) module and is designed for interacting with http servers.
-With some simple configs `raiden` allows you to execute http requests without the overhead of jumping into a browser or fiddling with `curl`.
+`raiden` is a CLI built on top of the node [request](https://github.com/request/request/blob/master/README.md) module and is designed for interacting with http servers. `raiden` is useful for development, testing and debugging.
+With some simple configs
+`raiden` allows you to execute http requests without the overhead of jumping into a browser or fiddling with `curl`.

 ## Why

-`raiden` can drastically speed up your workflow when working with API's with features like:
+`raiden` can drastically speed up your workflow when working with http servers with features like:

 - Tabbed autocompletion.
 - Dynamic request payloads from static configs.
 No more manual changing of the request payload between requests.